Keyboard shortcuts

 3. Run both coalitions in parallel until most integrator traffic has migrated.

 4. Retire the old coalition’s modules (committees emit RetirementMarkers pointing at the replacement coalition’s modules) once integrator traffic drops to zero or acceptable levels.
-Referenced confluences are independent of the retired coalition and continue if other coalitions or direct integrators still use them.
+Referenced organisms are independent of the retired coalition and continue if other coalitions or direct integrators still use them.

 5. Publish a retirement note.
 The old CoalitionConfig fingerprint is formally deprecated; integrators still on it see ConnectTimeout once the old modules are down.